maateen/vim-for-devops/README.md

 ## Install

 You should always use the latest Vim.
-For Ubuntu, open terminal and play these commands to install them.
+For Ubuntu, open a terminal and play these commands to install them.

 ```
 sudo add-apt-repository ppa:jonathonf/vim -y